kartoza/TheKartozaHandbook/docs/library/cheatsheets/bash.md

 # Bash

-??? danger "Work in Progress"

-    This article is under heavy development and is not considered production ready
+> This article is under heavy development and is not considered production ready

 A shell is a computer program which exposes an operating system's services to a human user or other programs.
 The Bourne Again SHell (BASH) is a command-line interpreter that is commonly found in many UNIX based Operating Systems, and the term "bash-scripting" has become synonymous with the execution of UNIX commands.